 Mass Poetry will display a collection of blackout poetry across neighborhoods in Greater Boston using Soofa’s digital signs.
 Mass Poetry’s collaboration with local poets and artists is part of a project launched in concert with the Poetry Coalition, a national coalition coordinated by the Academy of American Poets, which works together to promote the value of poets and poetry in the lives of people of all ages and backgrounds.
 This year’s theme for the Poetry Coalition is “What Is It, Then, Between Us?: Poetry & Democracy.”

-Throughout spring 2019, Mass Poetry enlisted members of our community to create erasures, or blackout poetry, of political documents including the US Constitution, Bill of Rights, Letter From a Birmingham Jail, and the speech ‘Our books and our pens are the most powerful weapons’ Malala Yousafzai delivered to the UN.
+Mass Poetry kicked its project off on March 13, 2019 with a blackout poetry workshop at Trident Booksellers & Cafe, led by poet M.P.
+Carver, which was attended by a couple dozen participants.
+Throughout the spring, Mass Poetry enlisted members of the community, including high school students and poets from across the Commonwealth, to create erasures, or blackout poetry, of political documents, including the US Constitution, Bill of Rights, Letter From Birmingham Jail, and Malala Yousafzai’s speech delivered to the UN.
 Continuing in the rich, experimental tradition dating back to the 1960s, Mass Poetry asked poets to create altered documents of the originals by blacking out text while exploring their newfound meaning.

-Please take a look at all of the works submitted below and share your responses with us on social media using #PoetryCoalition and #PoetryandDemocracy.
+You can also take a look at all of the works submitted in the gallery below and share your responses with us on social media using #PoetryCoalition and #PoetryandDemocracy.